jendo42/AmigaSplash/README.md

 Run >NIL: C:AmigaSplash >RAM:splash.log
 ```

-Program can be run with one parameter `C:AmigaSplash signal`.
-This will just find the running AmigaSplash task in the memory and sends break C signal into it.
-This makes possible to trigger end of the 'loading' by adding anywhere into `startup-sequence`.
+- You can do `C:AmigaSplash signal` later from `startup-sequence`.
+This command identifies the AmigaSplash process in memory and sends a C break signal to terminate it.
+Use this within your `startup-sequence` to define exactly when the splash screen should close.

+- Note that `IPref` will try to restart Workbench when it applies the overscan settings, so I recommend moving the `C:IPref` line to just before `LoadWB` is called in the `startup-sequence`.